martuu03/TestPlugins/README.md

 ## Attribution

-This template as well as the gradle plugin and the whole plugin system is **heavily** based on [Aliucord](https://github.com/Aliucord).
+This template mi repoas well as the gradle plugin and the whole plugin system is **heavily** based on [Aliucord](https://github.com/Aliucord).
-*Go use it, it's a great mobile discord client mod!*
+*Go use it, it's a great mobile discord client mod!* mi repo